Mahjong Soul: Game

 In 2018, Mahjong Soul first launched in China (CN server).
 The following year in April, the game platform opened up for English players (EN server).
-A service Japanese players (JP server) opened up later in the summer.
+A service for Japanese players (JP server) opened up later in the summer.

 Anime

 An anime television series adaptation of the game was announced at the live-streamed "Nijisanji Mahjong Cup" tournament on January 9, 2022.
 The series is animated by Scooter Films, with Kenshirō Morii directing and writing the series, Motoki Nakanishi as assistant director, and Sōshi Kinutani designing the characters.
-Takatoshi Hamano is directing the sound, and Shintarō Mori is composing the music.
+Takatoshi Hamano directed the sound, and Shintarō Mori composed the music.
 It aired from April 2 to June 18, 2022 on the Super Animeism block.
 Crunchyroll has licensed the series.

+An original net animation sequel titled Mahjong Soul Kan!! was announced on January 6, 2024.
+It produced by Alke and directed and written by Kazuomi Koga, with Ayumi Kurokawa and Hinako Tsubakiyama composing the music.
+It aired from April 25 to July 18, 2024 on YouTube Premium.